-The Office received no guidance enquiries from advertisers/media agencies since the last Annual Report in April 2024.
-This is the same as during the previous corresponding period (April-September 2023).
+The Office has received four guidance enquiries from advertisers/media agencies since the last Annual Report in April 2024.
+This compares with two enquiries during the previous corresponding period.

 Disputes and guidance requests are, and always have been, ad hoc in their nature, timing and source.
 Various factors will affect the numbers of guidance enquiries that are brought in a period, due to the individual circumstance of each negotiation and the prevailing market dynamics at that time.